With eight regions we have a wide variety of unique experiences waiting for you. Sign-up for our newsletter so you’ll know where to go!

 The Hamptons are a famed summer destination, but the region is just as magical in the winter.
-Check out our 2 day guide to winter in the Hamptons for a cozy, holiday experience including art museums, spa rejuvenation, shopping and great eats.
+Check out our two-day guide to winter in the Hamptons for an intimate, holiday experience that includes art museums, spa rejuvenation, shopping, and great eats!

 Take a picture at Hook Windmill located at 34 N Main Street.
 It was built in 1806 and remains an iconic location in the Hamptons.